What is a levee?

-Use the Cost of Flooding tool to estimate the cost of damages if a flood struck your home.
+Estimate the cost of damages if a flood structure your home

 Assess your flood risk, find trained flood insurance agents, protect your home.
-Learn about flood risks like leve failure and Winter Rainy Season.
+Learn about flood risks like levee failure and Winter Rainy Season.

 "So You Live Behind a Levee" Brochure

 Are your home and loved ones safe from floods?
 How much protection does the levee really provide?
 What do you need to know to be safe?
 The American Society of Civil Engineers has created an informational brochure to help individuals and communities better protect themselves against future flood threats.
 Please follow the link to view the brochure.